Kavina18/Fire_Fighting_Robot/README.md

 # Fire_Fighting_Robot
-An autonomous robot designed to detect and extinguish fires using sensors and automated navigation.
-This project demonstrates the integration of hardware and software to ensure safety in hazardous environments.
-Fire Detection: Utilizes sensors to identify the presence of fire.
-Automated Navigation: Moves autonomously while avoiding obstacles.
-Fire Extinguishing Mechanism: Activates a system to extinguish detected fires.
-User-Friendly Code: Written in Embedded C for Arduino UNO microcontroller.
-Hardware: Arduino UNO (Microcontroller), Sensors, Motors, Fire Extinguishing Module.
-Software: Embedded C programming.
-This robot is suitable for fire detection and suppression in industrial, domestic, or hazardous zones where human intervention is risky.
+The Fire Fighting Robot is an autonomous system designed to detect and extinguish fires in hazardous environments.
+It uses an Arduino UNO microcontroller and sensors for fire detection, automated navigation, and obstacle avoidance.
+Equipped with a fire extinguishing mechanism, the robot ensures safety by suppressing flames efficiently.
+The project is programmed in Embedded C, integrating hardware and software seamlessly to perform real-time operations.
+This innovative solution is ideal for applications in industrial, domestic, and other high-risk zones, where human intervention may pose significant danger.